Is Gender & Sexuality Counseling Right For Me?

 - Sexual Abuse/Trauma: Confront issues (depression, anxiety, PTSD, substance abuse, impulsive/compulsive behaviors, eating disorders, more+) stemming from an incident(s) of sexual abuse, assault, or harassment; Regain trust in interpersonal and intimate relationships; Connect with other survivors of sexual trauma and share effective tactics for recovery

-How Can Sex & Sexuality Counseling Help Me?
+How Can Gender & Sexuality Counseling Help Me?

 - Identify and articulate your sexual concern—whether your query is related to a sexual addiction or compulsion, a sexual orientation or gender identification issue, or an obstacle to be ironed out in couples counseling; and communicate your sexual desires, boundaries, and preferences with your romantic partner